OpenWebAdvocacy/website/src/pages/walled-gardens.md

 #### 11.3.4.
 Ignore certain privacy and security policies

 A user may have applied specific privacy and security policies that they would like enforced.
-A third party browser could choose to ignore these preferences or enact stricter preferences as set via their own settings surfaces.
+A third-party browser could choose to ignore these preferences or enact stricter preferences as set via their own settings surfaces.

 #### 11.3.5.
 Abandoned Browsers

-A third party browser may be abandoned by its developer and no longer updated.
+A third-party browser may be abandoned by its developer and no longer updated.
 This means that the browser would no longer get timely security updates.
 Operating Systems should be within their rights to disable or remove such browsers from wide circulation to protect users.

 Regulators should provide enforcement oversight of these mechanisms to ensure they are not abused by Gatekeepers.